algorand/pyteal/docs/sourcemap.rst

 0. Author your PyTeal script as usual and make other preparations.
 1. Enable the source mapper by turning on its feature gate.
 2. Use a source-mappable compile instruction.
-3. Grab the annotated teal out of the compile's result.
+3. Grab the annotated TEAL out of the compile's result.
 4. Run the script as before.

 0. Preparation